Who can join?

 - Free membership of the Civil Service Sailing Association and wider sailing opportunities offshore

 - Membership of the Civil Service Sports Council which has much to offer including sporting and leisure activities, savings, taster days, theatre trips and much more

 What should you do now?

-Contact The RCSSC Membership Officer, Chris Peck, to arrange a friendly chat and chance for you to explore and find out more about our friendly club.
+Contact The RCSSC Membership Officer, Dave Grundy, to arrange a friendly chat and chance for you to explore and find out more about our friendly club.

 Got some questions about our club, then have a look at the FAQs below.

 What do you need to become an RCSSC member?

 - Be a member of the CSSC (or RCSL) – We can help you become a member if you are not already one